SaketSinha2005/repo/README.md

 I plan to execute these steps to complete my project.

 ### Phase 1: Setup & Infrastructure
-- [TO-DO] Step 1.1: Initialize project repository and virtual environment.
+- [DONE] Step 1.1: Initialize project repository and virtual environment.
-- [TO-DO] Step 1.2: Configure environment variables (`.env`) for OpenAI and Database credentials.
+- [DONE] Step 1.2: Configure environment variables (`.env`) for OpenAI and Database credentials.
-- [TO-DO] Step 1.3: Set up MongoDB instance and design the schema for products and policies.
+- [DONE] Step 1.3: Set up MongoDB instance and design the schema for products and policies.
 - [TO-DO] Step 1.4: Write `seed_database.py` to populate the database with sample product data for testing.

 ### Phase 2: Machine Learning (Spam Detection)